fortinet-fortisoar/solution-pack-symantec-solutions/README.md

 # solution-pack-symantec-solutions

-Pre-Requsite
+Pre-Requisite
 =============
-1. User need to import soultion-pack-incident-response zip to FortiSOAR instance.
+1. User needs to import solution-pack-incident-response zip to FortiSOAR instance.

 Steps to Install solution-pack-incident-response
 ==================================================